 Just six miles from the city of Waterford, is the Faithlegg hotel; our home this year.
 The heart of this four-star hotel is a restored 18th century mansion complemented by modern facilities including a fine dining restaurant, well stocked bar, golf-course, swimming pool and spa treatment rooms.

-Depart on the morning ferry from Holyhead to Dublin (routes from Fishguard to Rosslare are also available).
-Once in Ireland we drive south to Castlemartyr in County Cork.
-The 5-star Castlemartyr Resort will be out base for the next 5 nights.
-An informal welcome BBQ/buffet has been arranged in the evening within the hotel’s grounds.
+We depart on the morning ferry from Holyhead to Dublin (routes from Fishguard – Rosslare are also available).
+Once in Ireland we drive to the south coast and the city of Waterford.
+We check-in at the hotel in Faithlegg in the afternoon, prior to our informal welcome barbecue/buffet in the hotel’s grounds.

 We start our scenic drives by exploring the Hook Peninsula.
 Following a quick crossing of the river by ferry, we head to Duncannon Fort overlooking the water.
 We will park inside the fort and guided tours have been arranged.
 From the fort we will continue down the peninsula to its tip and the Hook Lighthouse.
 This is the oldest operational lighthouse in the world.
 We can park here and guided tours of the lighthouse facility are available (for those that are OK with steps!)
 There is also a café and lovely views for those that prefer to stay on the ground.
 In the afternoon the drive continues to the JFK Arboretum, where a picturesque drive is rewarded with panoramic views from the top of the hill.
 From here there is a choice of return routes via the ferry or the new suspension bridge.